 DOES THE RNLI GET ANY MONEY FROM YOU?

 Not directly.
-The RNLI is enjoying an enormous positive impact from The LSP including national media coverage, prestigious exhibitions, events and public engagement.
+The RNLI enjoyed an enormous positive impact from The LSP including national media coverage, prestigious exhibitions, events and public engagement.

 Outside of the institution, The Lifeboat Station Project is one of their biggest allies when it comes to spreading the word, engaging the lifeboat volunteers on the coast and garnering support for the charity.

-The RNLI pay me a small license fee so that they can use my images to promote their work.
-In turn, that helps me to keep going.
+The RNLI paid me a small license fee so that they can use my images to promote their work.
+In turn, that helped me to keep going.

 By way of thanks for the volunteers’ efforts, Print No.1 of the crew photograph and Print No.1 of the Coxswain/Helm portrait are donated to each lifeboat station.

-At the time of writing (March 2024), I’ve donated well over 300 limited edition prints to the lifeboat stations who have helped me make this body of work, so there is already an exhibition being created around the coast on the walls of RNLI lifeboat stations!
+At the time of writing (March 2024), I’ve donated well over 300 limited edition prints to the lifeboat stations who have helped me make this body of work, so an exhibition-at-large has essentially been created around the coast on the walls of RNLI lifeboat stations!

 Click here to read a message from the RNLI published in May 2018.